Frequently Asked Questions

 How long is a typical session?

-My minimum session is three hours, and I prefer to keep it under four, since you may experience "decision fatigue" and lose steam if we work too long.
+My minimum in-person session is three hours, and I prefer to keep it under four, since you may experience "decision fatigue" and lose steam if we work too long.
 I want you to have a positive experience so you're motivated to stick with it!

 If your project is large, we can schedule multiple sessions to tackle it and/or I can bring in a team.
 I offer multi-session packages that can help you save money.
 Contact me to learn more about package pricing.